 To begin, it is useful to prepare the data for the report by creating a data cube.
 This will allow you to join and filter the necessary data.
 Additionally, you will be able to use data cube storage options to improve performance.

-Using the Adventure Works for SQL Server 2012 database as an example, the goal will be to create a data cube that joins the following three tables.
+Using the Adventure Works for SQL Server database as an example, create a data cube that joins the following three tables.
 This will produce all of the columns needed for the report.

 The steps required are very similar to the steps described in Using a data cube to join tables:

 - Create a new data cube from the main menu.